 Here is the interesting part.
 The so-called 3-star hotel bed woke me up in the middle of the night with a bed full of bugs.
 Lol.
 I was shocked at the sight of the bugs and had to change my room in the middle of the night after such a tiring journey.
 Anyway, life has a lot of surprises!
 No complaints whatsoever.

 After our stay at the hotel, we were tested again and given clearance to checkout.
 There was no extra charge for testing, unlike other cities like Mumbai where they charged about 3,500 INR.
 The results were awaited though.
 A letter/pass was given by the hotel for us to go home with home quarantine dates mentioned in the letter.

 ADVICE TO VISA TRAVELERS

-What advice do you have for those currently stranded in a foreign country due to COVID-19?
+What advice do you have for those stranded in a foreign country due to something similar to COVID-19?

-Here is my advice for everyone who is currently stranded in any part of this world – stay calm, think positive and stay wherever you are.
+Here is my advice for everyone, if you get standard due to whatever reason, stay calm, think positive and stay wherever you are.